Contact Us for a Free Consultation (213) 542-0979

 Right to Remain Silent

-If the police or prosecutors have a statement where you've actually said something against yourself that is a very powerful piece of evidence.
-I've had some big murder cases where clients have made statements and the prosecutor will try – if it's video tape – they will use the video.
+Suppose the police or prosecutors have a statement where you've actually said something against yourself; that is a very powerful piece of evidence.
+I've had some big murder cases where clients have made statements, and the prosecutor will try – if it's videotape – they will use the video.

-That will be there primary evidence because it's a wonderful thing for both the prosecutor and a defense attorney to have a taped statement from somebody that helps your side.
 Whether it helps the people of the state of California prosecute somebody for a crime, or whether it helps the defense prove that the main witness in the case is not credible and is unreliable.
-So, any statement you have that contradicts them or makes them look bad or attacks the elements of the case is wonderful for either side.
+So, any statement you have that contradicts them or, makes them look bad, or attacks the elements of the case is wonderful for either side.

 Develop a Strategy with your Lawyer